 People find joint bank accounts convenient.
 They allow spouses to pool money for common expenses, while an elderly person might rely on a joint account to enlist the help of adult children with finances.
-Making someone a joint owner means providing complete access to the account, including the ability to empty the account on demand.
+Making someone a joint owner typically means providing complete access to the account, including the ability to empty it on demand.
 Those who feel wary about the risk can choose to include restrictions when the joint account is first opened.

 No Right of Survivorship

-The prospective account holders open it as a tenancy-in-common account.
-In this account, each person only owns part of the account, either equal or unequal shares, depending on what the owners specify up front.
+The prospective account holders can open it as a tenancy-in-common account to restrict survivorship on a joint account.
+Each person would only own part of the account, either equal or unequal shares, depending on what the owners specify up front.
 In the event of death, an owner’s share is left to whoever is named in his will.

 Tenancy by the Entirety

 The signatory’s account access ends when the account owner revokes permissions or dies.
 There is no right of survivorship because the authorized signatory was not an owner of the account, nor can the signatory’s creditors go after the funds.
 A convenience account may also be used where a signatory already has power of attorney over the account holder.

 Sophie Johnson is a freelance writer and editor of both print and film media.
 A freelancer for more than 20 years, Johnson has had the opportunity to cover topics ranging from construction to music to celebrity interviews.